note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ```
 If we do not get a compile-time error the first value of the tuple is returned
 which is just non-error type.
-I know it's common in Erlang and Elixir to follow this type of pattern on the value level.
+I know it's common in Erlang and [Elixir](https://elixirschool.com/en/lessons/intermediate/error_handling) to follow this type of pattern on the value level.
-by returning `{:ok, data, :error, Error | nil}`.
+by returning `{:ok, data } | {:error, reason}`.